 We are going to cover the laws and the parts you’ll need, and we’ll add some tips along with way.
-The process may seem daunting when you have yet to begin, but we think you’ll find it really is not that complicated for riders with moderate mechanical skills and basic tools.
+The process may seem daunting if you haven’t started yet, but we think you’ll find it’s really not that complicated for riders with moderate mechanical skills and basic tools.

 There are many myths and rumors that swirl around regarding the legal issues of titling dirt bikes for street use.
 Some say it can only be done if there was a title issued when the bike was new.
 Others think you only need to strap on a headlight and a taillight and head out on the road.

 The only thing left for you to do is install the necessary parts to comply with your state's DOT (Department of Transportation) requirements.
 Making a dirt bike physically compliant with the operating laws within any state will require some investment of time and money on your part.

 However, a headlight causes a constant draw on your electrical system.
 One way to keep the headlight’s draw on the battery to a minimum is to install an LED headlight, which requires a fraction of the amps of a halogen light.
 These lights also enable you to use a battery without a charging system if you wish.
-We discuss the limitations of this method in the Battery section.
+We discuss the limitations of this method in the Battery section below.

 The tail light, with a working brake light function, enables drivers behind you to see that you are slowing down.
-It also attracts attention, which is just as important in the daylight as it is in the dark.
+It also attracts attention, which is just as important for safety in the daylight as it is in the dark.

 In some states the light must be connected to a battery, which must be able to remain lit for 20 minutes, and it must be on at all times.
 Like the headlight, an LED tail light will reduce the draw on the battery, meaning longer battery life and less need for a stator upgrade.

 The switches for the taillight must be installed so that the rear brake pedal and front brake lever both light up the tail light when engaged.
 One common solution is a banjo-bolt switch, which uses the extra pressure in the brake line when engaged to trigger the brake light.
 Mechanical switch options are also available which are best suited for drum brakes.

 A functioning mirror allows you to see what is going on behind you.
-They keep you safe, so be careful using a cheap, shaky, made-in-China mirror if you do a lot of street riding.
+They keep you safe, so be careful using a cheap, shaky mirror if you do a lot of street riding.